 The Lost Cat will be photographed by renowned sports photographer Joe Viger.
 All participants will take home FREE web-sized downloads of their photos, courtesy of Nor'east Trail Runs!
 Higher resolution prints and downloads are also available - support your amazing photographers!
 Last year, two Lost Cat runners wound up on the cover of the American Trail Running Association (ATRA) page when one of Joe's photos was selected to represent USA trail running around the world!

-All finishers will receive a custom dog tag and Official Finisher pint glass.
-50k finishers take home a unique trophy that can't be had anywhere else, we promise.
+50k finishers take home something unique to remember the race that can't be had anywhere else, we promise.
 You'll have to find out what it is by finishing...
 Custom, locally made awards for top three male and female at each distance!

 Race entries are non-refundable and non-transferable.
 See our full terms HERE